-Treatment - Our committee met with 10 in attendance.
-After meeting as a treatment committee we combined with corrections to discuss workshop ideas and joint activities.
+- Treatment Our committee met with 10 in attendance.
+After meeting as a treatment committee we combined with corrections to - discuss workshop ideas and joint activities.
 Pat from district 8 discussed difficulties with making sure that commitments were being kept.
 She also stated that she has been working with district 9 and bringing an informational meeting to their treatment facility every 17 weeks.
 District 8 is also discussing having a treatment professional present at a district workshop.
 Becky from district 3 just got voted in and is working on contacting all of her districts treatment facilities as well as revising the list for volunteers willing to speak.
 Wade from district 16 reported that an informational meeting was being brought into the adolescent program.
 He also stated that they are working on informing professionals about AA's singleness of purpose.
 Nancy from district 21 stated that their district is working on getting a treatment chair.
 Skip form district 5 reported that they are bringing meetings back into Riverplace in Elk River.
 He also stated that their district is trying to figure out how to best cooperate with Area 36 in bringing meetings into the Sherburne county jail.
 Tim from district 12 said that much has changed in many of their local treatment facilities and some facilities are no longer requesting meetings to be brought in.
 Butch from district 8 said that many changes in treatment are being seen.
 Robert from district 7 stated that he is focusing on informing groups about the need for meetings at their local detox center.
 I have been in contact with Robert S., Area 36 Treatment Chair, and have discussed participating in the MAARCH conference in Area 36 this fall.
-Bill H., past Area 35 Treatment Chair, has also been helpful in passing on his experience with met.
-Temporary contacts continue to be set up for individuals leaving treatment facilities through the Area 36 temporary contact program.
+Bill H., past Area 35 Treatment facilities through the Area 36 temporary contact program.
 Diana, Area 35 Corrections Chair, and I have also been discussing the possibility of combining to put on a workshop at the Fall Assembly in October.
-Our committees also discussed how we can best work together to carry
+Our committees also discussed how we can best work together to carry the message into both treatment and correctional facilities.
+Thank you for the continued opportunity to serve.
+Yours in Service,.
+Jim K.

 Archives Chair - We had 5 at our meeting this morning.
 Art in Dist 2 is looking forward to the old-timers panel next Saturday.
 In District 13 they are organizing and taking inventory of what they have.
 Thanks Roger.
 Scott in District 8 is taking inventory of what they have and planning an Archives workshop for September.
 The National AA Archives workshop is Sept.
 11-14 in Niagara Falls N.Y.
-We have a request of whereabouts of Dr. Bob's medical bag?
+We have a request of where abouts of Dr. Bob's medical bag?
 Will see if we have better luck with this one.
 Didn't have much luck with Bill W. golf clubs yet!
-Thanks for allowing me to serve.
+Thanks for allow ing me to serve.
 Bob K.